 Tibetan Mastiffs are also known to drool, especially when eating.
 But it’s worth it!

-Personality of Tibetan Mastiff
+The personality of a Tibetan Mastiff

 Tibetan Mastiffs are an ancient, large breed of dog that was originally bred by nomadic tribes of Tibet and China as a herding and guarding animal.
 This large guard dog breed needs to be well-socialized with children and other animals as they can be somewhat territorial.